 Note: for full operation of Patch Base's Micron Librarian, an unsupported firmware update is necessary to your Micron.
 The patch editor will work without this update, but not the TOC/Bank editors.
 Performing this firmware update is at your own risk.
-I can only say that I've done it myself without problems.
 This is a very special case for Patch Base.
 Please read the following to fully understand the requirements for using Patch Base with your Micron:

 I initially made editors for the Alesis Micron and the Akai Miniak at the same time.
 My understanding was that these two synths are essentially exactly the same.
 The Miniak (released in 2009) is just a re-packaged version of the same internals as the Micron (released 5 years earlier in 2004).
 I developed the editors testing only on the Miniak.
 This was a mistake on my part.

 As it turns out, the two synths are the same internally (as far as I can tell).
 But, the last official firmware released for the Micron (version 1.10) does not support fetching the Table of Contents (which gives information on names and locations of saved patches on the synth).
 This feature was only added in the Miniak's (newer) firmware, (version 1.0).
 So, the Micron simply doesn't have the ability to do external bank organization the way that the Miniak can.
 With the official Micron firmware, I don't think it's really possible to make a good bank organizer, because of the older firmware's limitations.